viren242/hit-me-21/README.md

-# Blackjack Game ♠️♥️♦️♣️
+# Hit Me 21 (Blackjack Game) ♠️♥️♦️♣️

-A classic casino-style Blackjack game built with JavaScript, HTML, and CSS.
+Hit Me 21 is a classic casino-style Blackjack game built with JavaScript, HTML, and CSS.
 Test your luck and strategy against the dealer in this interactive web implementation.

 #### GitHub